johnryh/Face_Embedding_GAN/README.md

 high resolution facial images up to the resolution of 512 by 512 with a mask guidance.

 ![](Figures/Sample_Space_Convolution.png)

 ## Training
-Setup the dataset to appropriate format and than modified the `config.py` file to specify the path to training data.
+Setup the dataset in appropriate format and than modified the `data_folder` in `config.py` to specify the path to training data.
+The current implementation uses TfRecord format but switching to png should requires minmum modification to the `parse_func` function.
 The input pipeline is build in the `Input_Pipeline_celeba.py` using tesnorflow's Dataset API.
 Network impementations are in `network_utility.py`.

 To train the model for `Phase n` call `train.py` with all required parameters: